-5) What should a parent do if it thinks their child may have special educational needs?
+5) What should a parent do if they think their child may have special educational needs?

 - If parents have concerns relating to their child's learning or inclusion then please initially discuss these with your child's teacher.
-This then may result in a referral to the school SENDCo whose name is Miss Fidler and whose contact details are: SEND@heathhayesacademy.co.uk or 01543 273690 - Parents may also contact the SENDCo, the Head Teacher, Deputy Head Teacher or Inclusion and Safeguarding Lead directly if they feel this is more appropriate. - All parents will be listened to.
+This then may result in a referral to the school SENDCo whose name is Mrs Roo and whose contact details are: SEND@heathhayesacademy.co.uk or 01543 273690 - Parents may also contact the SENDCo, the Head Teacher, Assistant headteacher or Inclusion and Safeguarding Lead directly if they feel this is more appropriate. - All parents will be listened to.
 Their views and their aspirations for their child will be central to the assessment and provision that is provided by the school.